tarantool/tt/cli/aeon/README.md

-# Update Aaon proto submodule
+# Update Aeon proto submodule
 In case of updating the communication protocol with the Aeon server, the following manual actions are required:
 1. Update `proto` files and re-generate new `.go` sources.
 2. Make appropriate corrections to the `tt aeon connect` application code.